Bhuvana33/Time_Series_Analysis/README.md

 *   Data Points: 3500 hourly observations.
 *   **Temporal Patterns**: Includes linear, non-linear, and exponential trends, daily, weekly, and monthly seasonality, autoregressive components, noise, and inter-feature correlation.
 Preprocessing Steps
-1. Missing Value Check: Confirmed no missing values in the generated data.
+1. Missing Value Check: Confirmed no missing values in the data.
 2. Feature Engineering: Extracted `hour`, `day_of_week`, `day_of_year`, `month`, `year` from the datetime index.
 3. Scaling: All 10 numerical features were scaled using `MinMaxScaler`.
 4. Sequence Creation: Data was transformed into input-output sequences for the LSTM model: